 Yaber has quietly become one of the biggest budget-projector names on Amazon, and its 2026 lineup is easy to like once you know what it is: genuine native 1080p panels, licensed Google TV on the newer models, and a JBL audio partnership that embarrasses the tinny speakers in most cheap projectors.
-It is not a brightness brand — every Yaber here wants a dim or dark room — but from $160 to $500 the price-to-experience ratio is hard to beat.
+It is not a brightness brand — every Yaber here wants a dim or dark room — but from roughly $229 to $500 the price-to-experience ratio is hard to beat.
 We ranked the current lineup by the job each model does best.
 For the step-up brands, see our best XGIMI projector and best Nebula projector roundups, or start at the best home theater projector pillar.

 Our top picks at a glance